-Acid burn is a condition in which the cornea and conjunctiva are damaged by acidic chemicals entering the eye.
+Acid burn is a disease in which the cornea and conjunctiva are damaged when acidic chemicals enter the eye.
 It is an ophthalmic emergency requiring immediate response.

-The incidence of ocular chemical trauma is estimated at 65 to 78 cases per 100,000 population 1).
+The incidence of ocular chemical trauma is estimated at 65–78 per 100,000 population1).
 The average age is 48 years.
-Alkali injuries are more common than acid injuries, but acid burns also occur as occupational injuries 1).
+Although alkali injuries are more common than acid injuries, acid burns also occur at a certain rate as occupational injuries1).

 The most common causative agents are hydrochloric acid (toilet cleaner, industrial chemicals), sulfuric acid (battery fluid), and nitric acid (industrial chemicals).
 They occur in a wide range of settings, from household accidents (misuse of toilet cleaner) to occupational exposure in factories and research facilities.

 Acidic agents have low tissue permeability, so damage often remains superficial.
-In contrast, alkalis dissolve proteins and reach deep into the cornea, causing deep damage in a short time, leading to severe stromal opacity, endothelial damage, cataract, iritis, glaucoma, and other complications.
+In contrast, alkalis dissolve proteins and reach the deep cornea, causing deep damage in a short time and leading to complications such as severe stromal opacity, endothelial damage, cataract, iritis, and glaucoma.

 Causative agent